Harsha-bonthu/pt3/README.md

 - Frontend is intentionally small and focuses on usability.
 Chart shows counts of items per category.
 - You can switch DB engines by setting `DATABASE_URL` before starting the app.

-## Next steps you might ask me to do
-- Add persistent sessions via refresh tokens
-- Add file uploads and richer UI
-- Add tests and CI

-If you want, I can also commit these files and run a quick smoke-test server locally.